slamander/website/content/post/tidymodels/index.md

 `Tidymodels` provides a clean, organized, and--most importantly--consistent programming syntax for data pre-processing, model specification, model fitting, model evaluation, and prediction.

 # Anatomy of `tidymodels`:
-## . a meta-package that installs and load the core packages listed below that you need for modeling and machine learning
+## * a meta-package that installs and load the core packages listed below that you need for modeling and machine learning

-##`rsamples`:
+## `rsamples`:
-### . provides infrastructure for efficient data splitting and resampling
+### * provides infrastructure for efficient data splitting and resampling

 ## `parsnip`:
 ### a tidy, unified interface to models that can be used to try a range of models without getting bogged down in the syntactical minutiae of the underlying packages

 ## `recipes`:
-### . tidy interface to data pre-processing tools for feature engineering
+### * tidy interface to data pre-processing tools for feature engineering

 ## `workflows`:
-### . workflows bundle your pre-processing, modeling, and post-processing together
+### * workflows bundle your pre-processing, modeling, and post-processing together

 ## `tune`:
-### . helps you optimize the hyperparameters of your model and pre-processing steps
+### * helps you optimize the hyperparameters of your model and pre-processing steps

 ## `yardstick`:
-### . measures the effectiveness of models using performance metrics
+### * measures the effectiveness of models using performance metrics

 ## `dials`:
-### . contains tools to create and manage values of tuning parameters and is designed to integrate well with the parsnip package
+### * contains tools to create and manage values of tuning parameters and is designed to integrate well with the parsnip package

 ## `broom`:
-### .
-This package summarizes key information about models in tidy tibble()s.
+### * summarizes key information about models in tidy tibble()s

 ### First, lets load the `tidymodels` meta-package: